 The LGCC’s annual Celebration of Nature invitational digital photography competition is open to clubs in BC and the Yukon.
-The categories are Birds, Mammals, and General Nature.
+The categories are Botanical, Nature, Landscape, and Wildlife.
 In addition to the club awards, ribbons will be awarded to individual club members for 1st, 2nd, 3rd and HM in each of these categories.
 Three images will also be chosen as Best in Show for 1st, 2nd and 3rd place.

 - Image size should be maximum 1400 pixels on the horizontal x maximum 1050 pixels on the vertical, in JPEG file format and sRGB colour space.